MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 ---
 # Use service workers to manage network requests

-Service workers are a special type of [web workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) with the ability to intercept, modify, and respond to network requests using the `Fetch` API.
+Service workers are a special type of [web worker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) that are able to intercept, modify, and respond to network requests by using the `Fetch` API.
 Service workers can access the `Cache` API, and asynchronous client-side data stores, such as `IndexedDB`, to store resources.

 Service workers can make your PWA faster by caching resources locally, and they can also make your PWA more reliable by making it network-independent.

 If your PWA has a service worker, the service worker is installed the first time the user accesses your PWA.
-The service worker then runs in parallel to your app, and can continue doing work even when your app is not running.
+The service worker then runs in parallel with your app, and can continue doing work even when your app isn't running.

 Service workers are responsible for intercepting, modifying, and responding to network requests.
 They can be alerted when the app tries to load a resource from the server, or sends a request to get data from the server.
-When this happens, a service worker can decide to let the request go to the server, or intercept it and return a response from the cache instead.
+When this happens, a service worker can decide to let the request go to the server, or intercept the request and return a response from the cache instead.

 ![High-level architecture diagram showing that the service worker is in between the app and the network and cache storage](./service-workers-images/sw-architecture.png)